 Basic Items Required for an Application for Admission

 - An official transcript which reflects all course work in which a person has enrolled in secondary school and/or in a postsecondary institution.
-The secondary school transcript should indicate the person's rank in class, if available.
+The secondary school transcript should indicate the person’s cumulative GPA.

 - One letter of recommendation from a candidate’s guidance counselor.
 We also welcome a letter from a teacher, friend, family member or a person familiar with the candidate’s background/work.

 - Official scores from the College Board’s SAT or from the American College Testing Program’s ACT.
 The candidate should take the SAT or the ACT in the spring of the junior year and/or in the autumn/winter of the senior year.
 Test scores should be sent directly to Marywood University by the testing agency.

 - An official report of the scores from the General Education Development Test (GED), if applicable.
 Students 21 years of age or older are not required to complete the SAT or ACT.
 Students less than 21 years of age must complete the SAT or ACT.

 - A personal statement consisting of at least 250 words on one of the topics provided by the Common Application.